haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 You attempt to suppress strong emotions in a group of people.
 Each humanoid in a 20-­‐‑foot-­‐‑radius sphere centered on a point you choose within range must make a Charisma saving throw; a creature can choose to fail this saving throw if it wishes.
 If a creature fails its saving throw, choose one of the following two effects.
 You can suppress any effect causing a target to be charmed or frightened.
 When this spell ends, any suppressed effect resumes, provided that its duration has not expired in the meantime.
 Alternatively, you can make a target indifferent about creatures of your choice that it is hostile toward.
 This indifference ends if the target is attacked or harmed by a spell or if it witnesses any
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 123

 of its friends being harmed.
 When the spell ends, the creature becomes hostile again, unless the GM rules otherwise.
 Chain Lightning